ericmasiello/javascript-bootcamp/slides.md

 - @ericmasiello
 - Principal Software Engineer @ Vistaprint
-- Front-End Web Development (FEWD) Instructor at General Assembly
+- Front-End Web Development (FEWD), JavaScript 101, and Code In One Day Bootcamp instructor at General Assembly
 - Co-Author of _Mastering React Native_

 --

 ## Your turn to share 🤗

-- Your name
+- What's your name?
+- Where in the world are you?
-- Any programming experience?
-(HTML, JavaScript, CSS, C, etc.)
+- Do you have any programming experience?
+(HTML, JavaScript, CSS, Ruby, Java, etc.)
-- What brought you here today
+- What brought you here today?

 ---

 ## Agenda

-TODO
+- JavaScript (JS) background
+- JS in the Browser (& the DOM)
+- Variables & Data Types
+- Objects
+- Control Flow
+- Arrays and Loops
+- Functions
+- Project
+- Bonus: Node

 ---

 ## Setting expectations

-One day is not a lot of time.
+_We're building a foundation_

 ---